nofw/nofw/README.md

-This skeleton is heavily inspired by @Swader's [nofw](https://github.com/Swader/nofw) and his [The framework is dead, long live the framework](http://2016.websummercamp.com/PHP/The-framework-is-dead-long-live-the-framework) workshop at the [Web Summer Camp](http://2016.websummercamp.com) in 2016.
+This skeleton is heavily inspired by @Swader's [nofw](https://github.com/Swader/nofw) and his [The framework is dead, long live the framework](http://2016.websummercamp.com/PHP/The-framework-is-dead-long-live-the-framework) workshop presented at the [Web Summer Camp](http://2016.websummercamp.com) in 2016.

 ## License